 Create a Master Catalog Subcategory

-Once you are done creating the main master catalog category, proceed to its subcategory creation.
+Once you have created the main master catalog category, proceed to its subcategory creation.

 To distribute the product items into more specific and detailed product families, create a master catalog subcategory: